A thread on the Golf Monthly Forum got us thinking about golf club membership value for money

-For me personally, as an intermediate, I pay around £500 per year and play every weekend so 52 times a year + at least twice a week in the summer, perhaps even three times.
+For me personally, as an intermediate, I pay around £700 per year and play every weekend so 52 times a year + once in the week in the summer.

-I’d estimate I play my home club around 80 times a year which would work out to just over £6 per round…
+I’d estimate I play my home club around 70 times a year which would work out to £10 per round…

 How much do you think you pay per round on average?
 Let us know on our social media channels

 Once per week – £17.33

 *Based on the average annual sum for a golf club membership in England is currently £901, according to SMS’s most recent England Golf survey

 Average price per round if you’re paying £1,500 per year –

 Average price per round if you’re paying £2,000 per year –

 Once per week – £38.50